 - In primary care and in hospitals the NHS is taking stringent precautions to protect patients – and staff – from catching coronavirus, for example by having far fewer patients in waiting areas to ensure social distancing and by ensuring all staff and patients are wearing face masks.

 For further information on how to get NHS help visit www.dudleyccg.nhs.uk/coronavirus/coronavirus-getting-nhs-help-when-you-need-it/

 An army of people and services are working around the clock to support older and vulnerable people and put new measures in place to ensure that no vulnerable person in our community is left unsupported.

 You can find out more information about what you can do to help older or vulnerable people in your community at Dudley CVS coronavirus webpage.

-Information for people who care for a family member or a friend
+Advice for people who care for a family member or a friend.

 If you care for a family member or friend you can continue to visit them, unless they or you have any of the symptoms of coronavirus.

 - View the latest national advice for unpaid carers

 - Contact Dudley Carer’s Hub on 01384 818723 for advice and practical support during the coronavirus outbreak